18 May 2007

 Another good resource for finding answers to specific questions is to open a Problem Management Record or PMR.
+Support now usually calls them an SR (Service Request).
 A PMR that is opened on the IBM web site is called an Electronic Service Request or ESR.
 Many people think that PMRs and ESRs are only for problems, but you are paying for support and part of that support is Q&A support.
 Please just be aware that the support crew is much better at answering specific questions than general ones.
 Since PMRs/ESRs get routed to teams in areas with specific knowledge of the product, they can frequently answer questions faster than your IT Specialist.
 When I was a customer I would frequently open ESRs to get questions answered.
 I preferred ESRs to PMRs because I find it easier to provide very technical information by typing or pasting it into a web page rather than telling it to someone over the phone.
 You can also attach supporting files to an ESR.
 I found that I typically got very fast responses to my specific questions by opening an ESR.

 The manuals in the technical libraries listed above can often provide a great source of information on general topics if the manual for your topic exists such as reading the “Performance Guide” to determine how to get the best performance out of your database.
 However, there are many times that it is difficult to find comprehensive information on a topic of interest.
 For general questions such as “Can DB2 do this?” or “Where can I do more reading on that?” you should contact your IT Specialist.